You cannot copy content of this website, your IP is being recorded

 Can a lack of sleep cause headaches?

-Yes, headaches can be caused by a lack of sleep, in a few ways.
+Yes, headaches can be caused by a lack of sleep in a few ways.
 For example, these tension headaches can occur upon waking up after not getting enough sleep; they can also manifest in the evening or night if you have been awake for too long.
 The exact link between quality of sleep and headaches is not fully understood, but a connection has been observed between the duration of REM (rapid eye movement) sleep and the frequency of headaches.
 In one study looking at this correlation, they found that people who got less REM sleep were more likely to experience headaches.

 – Chemical messengers that contribute to wakefulness (serotonin)